koculu/Regor/docs/api/markRaw.md

 ## Overview

-The `markRaw` function is a utility provided by Regor.
-It allows you to mark a given value as "raw," indicating that it should not be converted into a deep ref when using the `ref` function.
+The `markRaw` function allows you to mark a given value as "raw," indicating that it should not be converted into a deep ref when using the `ref` function.
 Marking a value as "raw" ensures that specific nested properties or the entire object will remain untracked and not reactive.

 ## Usage